tomit4/vue_presentation/README.md

 is quite different from ReactJS's approach syntactically.
 This will include an introduction to VueJS's Lifecycle Hooks API, which provide the Vue developer with ways to update and manipulate Component State, and subsequently, the DOM.
-Additionally, I'll also be covering Vue's built in directives, which conditionally render HTML elements within the component based on Application State.
+Additionally, I'll also be covering Vue's built in Directives, which conditionally render HTML elements within the component based on Application State.